Elcock-Lab/uiowa_bd/README.md

 ### parameter file format:

 This contains one line per atom type present in the system.
-The atom type is dictated by the atom name provided in the charge.parameters files
+The atom type is dictated by the atom name provided in the charge.parameters files.
+The first few lines of a typical parameter.file might look like:

+`C   4.00  0.10 0`

+`CA  4.00  0.10 0`

+`CB  4.00  0.10 1`

+There are four entries on each line.
+The first is the atom name as it appears in the charge.parameters file.
+The next two entries are the conventional sigma and epsilon values associated with Lennard-Jones interactions: sigma is measured in Angstroms, epsilon in kcal/mol.
+The fourth entry is a flag that determines whether the full 12-10 interaction is to be used or not for that atom type.
+If the flag is zero then only the 1/r12 repulsive component is used; if the flag is one then both the 1/r12 repulsive and 1/r10 attractive components are used.
+The full 12-10 interaction is only calculated for pairs of atom types where **both** atom types have the flag of one.
+In the example shown above, therefore, CB-CB interactions would use the full 12-10 interaction, but C-CB and CA-CB interactions would be treated as purely repulsive.
+Note that the combining rules for mixed interactions use the geometric means for both the epsilong and sigma values.

 ### uiowa_bd input file format: